j4w8n/supakit/README.md

 - `sb-access-token`
 - `sb-refresh-token`

+> Supakit uses the special route `/supakit` to handle cookies.
+Therefore, you should not have a top-level route with the same name (not that anyone would, but).

-Supakit will also set the following `event.locals`.
-Note the `session` values will always exist; it's a matter of if there's an actual value or just `null`.
+Supakit will also set the following `event.locals`:

 ```js
 /* user info from Supabase */
 event.locals.session.user